schmettow/YLab/README.md

 ## Supported devices

+In theory, all hardware supported by Circuitpython by Adafruit is capable of running YLab

+### Boards

 + Cytron Maker Pi Pico

+### Sensors

+The package Sensory provides a consistent interface for sampling data from sensors.
+Currently, the following sensors are implemented.

 + all analog sensors (GSR, EMG, EEG)
 + ADS1115 via I2C (provides four analog inputs)
 + LIS3DHTR 3 dof acceleration sensor
 + DHT11 atmospheric temperature and humidity sensor
 + moment of interest coding via button presses
 + contact sensors, e.g. for implementing the buzz wire game

+### User interface

+The YUI package provides UI elements to creeate the user interface.
+Currently the following devices are supported:

++ buttons, with various events, such as press or long press
++ RGB Led
++ Led
++ Buzzer

+### Storage

+The package Ydata provides various data storage mechanisms.
+Currently the following two are implemented:

++ writing CSV to an SDcard
++ writing CSV up the usb line